SonicRivera/startup/README.md

 - **Responsive to window resizing** - My app looks great on all window sizes and devices
 - **Application text content** - Consistent fonts throughout the site
 - **Application images** - I have several images for different recipes

+## React deliverable

+For this assignment I used JavaScript and React so the app works for a user.
+I also added placeholders for other features.

+- [x] **Bundled and transpiled** - done!
+- [x] **Components** - Login, header, footer, recipe provider, and reviews are all components, some with mocks for login, WebSocket.
+  - [x] **login** - When you press enter or the login button it takes you to the home page and displays your username.
+  - [x] **database** - Displayed latest reviews.
+Currently this is not stored and will be wiped with refresh.
+Will use a database later.
+  - [x] **application logic** - The rating of a recipewill change based on the user's reviews.
+- [x] **Router** - Routing between pages and components.
+- [x] **Hooks** - Recipeprovider uses useState to provide recipes for the recipes page.